 Ecosystem and Wildlife

-Most people come to Katmai via floatplane.
-For many visitors, this is the first time in a small aircraft.
-Others arrive for the opportunity to raft, hike the Valley of 10,000 Smokes, camp in the backcountry or kayak the chain of lakes and rivers known as the Savonoski Loop.
-Unconnected to any town by roads, Katmai requires additional planning, costs and advance reservations for extended visits.
+Katmai National Park is approximately 260 miles southwest of Anchorage and is a true wilderness destination.
+Unconnected to any town by road, a trip to Katmai requires additional planning, costs and advance reservations for extended visits.
 Bear viewing tour packages to the park, even one-day tours, can be arranged from Kodiak, Homer and Anchorage.